mattdemarillac/macOS-cleanup-script/README.md

 # mac-cleanup.sh

 This script finds files that use space in "System Data" on macOS.
-It can also remove the files that are not necessary.
+It can also remove the files that are not necessary interactively.
+Please review all files/ folders and consider their importance.

 ## What the script does